 Another shift is that some dictionaries define a haymaker as a heavy or forceful blow, without the implication of its being a swing of the arm.
 Haymakers were brawny men and any blow from one of them would undoubtedly have been powerful.
 But that wasn’t the original idea.
 Now haymakers with scythes are extinct, that characteristic swing seems to be slowly dying from our collective memories.

 • A headline from the E!
-Entertainment website, though over a story of 3 January, was picked up by several columnists and bloggers this week: “Cameron Diaz Encourages Women to Keep Their Pubic Hair in Her New Book.”
+Entertainment website, though over a story of 3 January, was noticed by several columnists and bloggers this week: “Cameron Diaz Encourages Women to Keep Their Pubic Hair in Her New Book.”

-• A Guardian interview on 17 February with Chris Smith, head of the UK Environment Agency, suggested that the government might need to reconsider budget cuts blamed by the Agency for its much-criticised response to the recent floods.
-According to the paper: “The views of floating voters might well force a change of heart”.
+• In an interview in the Guardian on Monday with Chris Smith, head of the UK Environment Agency, much criticised during the recent floods but constrained by government budget cuts, the writer said the forthcoming election might cause the Coalition to reconsider: “The views of floating voters might well force a change of heart”.

-• A feature in The Atlantic on 13 February headlined “How to Save Marriage in America” included this sentence, Eugene Cassidy reports: “Half of the parents unmarried at the birth of their child are in a new relationship by the time they start kindergarten.”
+• A report headlined “How to Save Marriage in America” in The Atlantic on 13 February included this sentence, Eugene Cassidy reports: “Half of the parents unmarried at the birth of their child are in a new relationship by the time they start kindergarten.”

 • Mark Worden tells us that Eva Emerson, editor of Science News, wrote on 24 January: “As a native of drought-ridden Southern California, the Colorado River has always loomed large to me.”
 Surely the river is native to the eponymous state?